Brainchip-Inc/Centaurus/README.md

   <img src="assets/centaurus.png" alt="Centaurus" width="600">
 </div>

-It is easy to create a Centaurus SSM layer, similar to how you would for Conv1d layer.
+It is easy to create a Centaurus SSM layer, similar to how you would for a Conv1d layer.
-The only addition is that you need to specify a `num_states` argument to specify the number of internal states parameterizing the layer connection (based on the `mode`).
+The only addition is that you need to pass a `num_states` argument to specify the number of internal states parameterizing each channel connection (based on the `mode`).
 For example,

 ```python